 The integrated report framework

-In 2013, the International Integrated Reporting Council (IIRC) released a framework for integrated reporting.
+In 2013, the International Integrated Reporting Council (IIRC) released the first version of its framework for integrated reporting.
 This followed a three-month global consultation and trials in 25 countries.

-The framework establishes principles and concepts that govern the overall content of an integrated report.
-An integrated report sets out how the organisation’s strategy, governance, performance and prospects, which lead to the creation of value.
-There is no benchmarking for the above matters and the report is aimed primarily at the private sector but it could be adapted for public sector and not-for-profit organisations.
+The framework established principles and concepts that govern the overall content of an integrated report.
+An integrated report sets out how the organisation’s strategy, governance, performance and prospects lead to the creation of value.

 The primary purpose of an integrated report is to explain to providers of financial capital how an organisation creates value over time.
 An integrated report benefits all stakeholders interested in a company’s ability to create value, including employees, customers, suppliers, business partners, local communities, legislators, regulators and policymakers, although it is not directly aimed at all stakeholders.
 Providers of financial capital can have a significant effect on the capital allocation and attempting to aim the report at all stakeholders would be an impossible task and would reduce the focus and increase the length of the report.
 This would be contrary to the objectives of the report, which is value creation.